Van-Wu1/Van-Wu1/README.md

 - 🧠 ENTP / chaotic idealist / emotional urbanist
 - 📓 Keeps a dream journal more than a real one — sometimes can't tell which version of me is real
 - 🎧 Heavy R&B listener
-- 🌈 Lesbian!
-Loud, proud, soft, and occasionally feral
+- 🌈 Loud, proud, soft, and occasionally feral

 ---